padajar/padajar.github.io/_pages/more.md

 ---------

 Musicals
 : I love musicals!
 Favorite ones I’ve seen in-person are Hadestown, Waitress, and Les Mis.
 I’ve recently gotten into *acting* in musicals.
-My first show Next Act 2023 show, *Remembering Her*, where played Kevin, a wholesome, slightly empty-headed, Prius-driving highschooler who forgets his girlfriend, but eventually remembers (Shyeah!).
+My first show Next Act 2023 show, *Remembering Her*, where played Kevin, a wholesome, slightly empty-headed, Prius-driving highschooler who forgets his girlfriend, but eventually remembers (shyeah!).
 Most recently, I played Michael in a production of *tick, tick...
-BOOM!*, which was an absolute joy.
+BOOM!* with KAST, which was an absolute joy.
 Currently on an acting hiatus, but we’ll see what thing I try next…

 Imrpov
 : … like improv!
 Started taking a few classes through a grad club here at MIT, and it’s been super fun to think on my feet and just *say* different things.
 I’d love to one day be able to do things like [Jess and Zach from Off Book](https://www.thezachandthejess.com/podcast-off-book.html), but I suspect that improv musicals are a loooong way away.